worldviewer/react-worldviewer-prototype/README.md

 What is very suspicious is that it says the size is 888 bytes.
 I know that this file is around a megabyte, so it seems to me that the browser is not understanding that this is an image -- and it's downloading the JSON description of the image instead.
 When I curl the asset from the command-line, the same thing will happen if I do not specify my content type.

 I believe I now understand the problem, and am going to try routing these assets through the API gateway.
 Another indicator that there is a content type problem here is that in my Safari mobile developer tools, the image type is just "image" -- whereas it's more specifically labeled "png" in my desktop dev tools.

+After going through Apigee's examples and requests for help, it seems as though their API gateway is not really designed to act as a gateway for assets.
+In every example I checked out, users are being advised to submit requests directly to Usergrid in order to interact with their assets -- rather than going through the API gateway.
+I'm not sure if this is common in the world of API gateways, but the idea of exposing the backend to developers seems to eliminate the security advantages of using a gateway to begin with.

+I'm going to work on getting through my image display problem for now, but in the long term, I should probably reach out to Apigee to better understand what the correct approach should be here.

 ### Part 3: The Node Backend